gamename/raspberry-pi-ws2812b-front-porch-lights/README.md

 Doing that will require something more powerful - like a Raspberry Pi.
 <br><br>
 Q. How long did it take to put this all together?<br>
-A. About 2 days.
+A. At least 1 day.
 It took a while to hang all the LED strip lights
 <br><br>